-In this post we conduct a thorough analysis of Bitcoin’s pre-and-post halving price performance, as many references are being made about it in the media, and we want to get the facts straight.
+This post observes Bitcoin’s historical pre-and-post halving price performance, as many references are being made about it in the media, and we want to get the facts straight.

-At the time we had come across articles claiming it was a great opportunity to buy Litecoin, although since it was already so close to the halving date, we had warned readers to be extremely careful as it was already too late.
+Some time ago we had conducted a similar analysis, observing Litecoin’s pre-and-post halving price-performance.
+At the time of writing that report, we had come across many articles claiming it was a great opportunity to buy Litecoin, although we cautioned our readers to be extremely careful.

-The first halving of the Bitcoin block reward occurred on November 28th, 2012 and the second halving occurred on 9th July, 2016.
-The next is expected to take place on 16th May, 2020.
+The first halving of the Bitcoin block reward occurred on November 28th, 2012 while the second halving occurred on July 9th, 2016.
+The next Bitcoin halving is expected to take place on May 11th, 2020.

 The math is as follows: